stevensdavid/katacoda-scenarios/docker-git/git-server.md

 `echo 'Hello' > greeting.txt`{{execute T2}}

-Setup git on the client:
+Setup git on the client by letting it know who you are:

 `git config --global user.name "Your Name" && git config --global user.email "you@example.com"`{{execute T2}}